FortinetCloudCSE/api-and-websvc-fundamentals/content/01HTTP/Task1.md

 python3 app.py
 ```
 - You should see that the flask application has successfully started and is listening on port 8000.
+- Leave this terminal window open so the app continues to run

 ![Flask Start](flask_start.png)